BretCameron/sanity-plugin-order-documents/README.md

 Want to save multiple orders for the same document type?

-To allow custom fields, a type must include the default order field (as above) and one or more other hidden number fields.
+To allow custom fields, a type must include:

+- the `order` field,
+- one or more additional hidden number fields.

 For example, let's add two new fields to our `audiencePick` and `criticsPick` to `./schemas/movie.js`.